amnh/BridgeUP-STEM-BabichMorrow/README.md

 + Check out your fork's local `master` branch
 + Merge the changes from `upstream/master` into your local `master` branch
 + Push changes from your local copy of your fork to the remote copy of your fork

+### End of Session

+Push your local changes:

++ Push changes from your local copy of your fork to the remote copy of your fork